lisaev1/insight-devops-systems-puzzle/README.md

 ----+------+----------+-------------+------------
 (0 rows)
 ```
-Second, we bring the rest of the system with
+Second, we bring up the rest of the application with
 ```
 # docker-compose up -d
 ...